ReviewMyContract.aiReview My Contract

 The quoted language illustrates several patterns that should trigger careful scrutiny.
 Red flags in severance agreements are provisions that significantly overreach — attempting to waive rights you cannot waive, restricting you beyond reasonable bounds, or creating obligations that are unreasonably one-sided.

-Attempting to Waive Government Agency Remedies.
+Red Flag 1: Attempting to Waive Government Agency Remedies.
 The phrase "waives any right to receive any consideration, award, or remedy in connection with any charge filed with any government agency" is problematic.
-While employees can waive their private right of action (the right to sue), the EEOC's longstanding enforcement position — upheld by courts — is that employees retain the right to file charges and cooperate with EEOC investigations regardless of what a release says.
+The EEOC's longstanding enforcement position — upheld by courts — is that employees retain the right to file charges and cooperate with EEOC investigations regardless of what a release says.
 The qualifying phrase "to the fullest extent permitted by law" provides some legal cover, but this language is a red flag that the employer may be attempting to discourage EEOC charges.

-Waiving Vested Benefits.
+Red Flag 2: Waiving Vested ERISA Benefits.
 Any release language that appears to waive claims to vested pension benefits, 401(k) contributions, or other ERISA plan benefits is a serious red flag.
-ERISA vested benefits cannot be waived.
+ERISA vested benefits cannot be waived under 29 U.S.C. § 1053.
 If the release language is broad enough to include ERISA claims, insist on an explicit carve-out confirming that vested plan benefits are not affected.

-No Carve-Out for Workers' Compensation.
-Similarly, pre-injury waivers of workers' compensation rights are unenforceable.
+Red Flag 4: No Carve-Out for Workers' Compensation.
+Similarly, pre-injury waivers of workers' compensation rights are unenforceable in most states.
 A release that broadly waives all claims without excluding workers' compensation rights you have not yet exercised is a red flag.

-Very Short Consideration Period (for non-ADEA releases).
-While OWBPA mandates a 21-day consideration period for ADEA waivers, non-ADEA releases have no federal minimum consideration period.
-Some employers present severance agreements with a 5-7 day deadline.
-A very short consideration period is a red flag — you need adequate time to evaluate the agreement, consult an attorney, and negotiate.
-Professionally request an extension if the deadline is unreasonably short.
+Red Flag 7: Very Short Consideration Period (Non-ADEA Releases).
+While OWBPA mandates a 21-day consideration period for ADEA waivers, non-ADEA releases have no federal minimum.
+Some employers present severance agreements with a 5–7 day deadline.
+A very short consideration period is a red flag — you need adequate time to evaluate, consult an attorney, and negotiate.

 What to Do

 Create a red flag checklist for any severance agreement you review: (1) Does the release attempt to waive EEOC charge rights, ERISA benefits, unemployment rights, or workers' compensation rights?
 Insist on explicit carve-outs.
 (2) Does the non-compete have a national scope or a duration exceeding 12 months?
 Negotiate.
-(3) Is there a clawback triggered by accusation rather than adjudication?
+(3) Is there a clawback triggered by allegation rather than adjudication?
 Push for a finding-of-breach requirement.
 (4) Is the consideration period fewer than 10 days for a non-ADEA release?
 Request an extension.
 (5) Does only one side have a non-disparagement obligation?
 Push for mutuality.
-Any of these issues warrants either negotiation or attorney consultation before signing.
+(6) Are OWBPA disclosures missing for a group layoff?
+The ADEA waiver may be void.
+Any of these issues warrants negotiation or attorney consultation before signing.

-Executive Severance: Enhanced Protections, Change-in-Control Provisions, and Equity
+Executive Severance: Change-in-Control Provisions, Section 280G, and D&O Coverage

 Example Contract Language